Garret is co-chair of the firm’s Construction Practice Group.

 He began his career as a lobbyist for the American Institute of Architects in Sacramento, California where he worked with state legislators and executive agencies on issues of importance to design professionals.
 He later worked as a lobbyist in Washington D.C. where he represented multifamily developers, property owners and financiers on issues before Congress and executive agencies.

 Since then, Garret has represented parties involved in nearly every aspect of design and construction, including owners, developers, architects, engineers, contractors, subcontractors, material suppliers, equipment lessors, sureties and insurers.

-His experience extends to matters arising from project formation through post project close-out, including licensing issues, contract drafting and negotiations, bid protests and subcontractor substitutions, mechanics liens, stop payment notice and other payment remedies, and defect, delay and acceleration claims.
+His experience extends from project formation through project closeout, including contractor licensing, contract drafting and negotiations, bid protests and subcontractor substitutions, mechanics liens, stop payment notice and other payment remedies, and defect, delay and acceleration claims.

 A Counselor and Advocate

 While Garret’s practice focuses on design and construction, his experience, client-focused pragmatism, and willingness to take a case to trial when necessary has made him the attorney of choice for clients with other types of disputes as well, including those involving real estate, business contracts and employment issues, among others.